-AYP designations and report card ratings provide schools, parents, and communities with different views of schools and districts based on similar data.
+AYP designations and Report Card ratings provide schools, parents, and communities with different views of schools and districts based on similar data.
 For schools, districts, and the state to meet AYP, all students as a whole, and also subgroups, must meet performance targets in each content area as well as participation requirements and targets for attendance or graduation.
 If any one group misses a single target in any one category, the result is a designation of not meeting AYP.
-In contrast, the report card overall rating is based on performance and improvement over time in all categories by students in the school as a whole, and the ratings in each separate category are combined for an overall rating.
-The report card operates under a compensatory system while the AYP designation is based on a conjunctive system of determinations.
+In contrast, the Report Card rating provides a more holistic rating of schools by weighing the performance of all subgroups to produce a single overall rating for the school.
+In addition, the Report card provides additional rewards to schools for students that exceed standard and for students that show significant growth toward meeting standard.